AmilcarArmmand/CS_Library_Nuc_Project/docs/srs.md

 - Efficiently borrow and return books independently
 - Access up-to-date catalog

-Technology Context: [Devices and tools they currently use]

 Secondary User Persona
-Name & Role: [e.g., "David Chen, Executive Director"]
+Name & Role: Professor James, CS Faculty Adminstrator
-Demographics: [Age, background, technical proficiency level]
+Demographics: 43, Faculty Member, strong technical proficiency

 Needs:
-- [What they're trying to accomplish]
+- The ability to monitor inventory and checkout activity
+- A easy way to add and remove books from the system

 Pain Points:
-- [Current challenges]
+- Manual tracking of books means theres the chance of missing items
+- Can't see who has borrowed books
+- The overhead is time-consuming

 Goals:
-- [What success looks like]
+- Reduce overhead an manual work of managing said library
+- Ensure books are accounted for
+- Improve the accessibility of books for students

 Third User Persona

-Name & Role: [e.g., "Kevin Rivera, Student Book Donor"]
+Name & Role: Kevin Rivera, Student Book Donor

-Demographics: [22, CS Student or Student Alumni]
+Demographics: 22, CS Student or Student Alumni

-Organization Context: [ Wants to donate technical books to help current students, interacting with kiosk to register books]
+Organization Context: Wants to donate technical books to help current students, interacting with kiosk to register books

 Needs:
-- [Simple and guided way to donate books to CS Lounge using kiosk]
+- Simple and guided way to donate books to CS Lounge using kiosk
-- [Scan ISBN and have details filled in]
+- Scan ISBN and have details filled in
-- [Confirmation that books were donated/checked in to library database]
+- Confirmation that books were donated/checked in to library database

 Pain Points:
-- [No tracking of book donations]
+- No tracking of book donations

 Goals:
-- [Donate books quick and efficiently]
+- Donate books quick and efficiently
-- [Confirmation of books being donated in the system]
+- Confirmation of books being donated in the system

 ---

 ## 3. User Stories

-### Format
-> **As a** [type of user], **I want** [some goal] **so that** [some benefit].

 ### Core User Stories (Must Have)